Ageing Europe - statistics on population developments

 Population ageing will rapidly transform the structure of society

-There will be more than half a million centenarians by 2050
+There will be close to half a million centenarians by 2050

 Perhaps the most remarkable aspect of the projected changes to the EU’s population structure concerns the progressive ageing of the older population itself: the relative importance of the very old (people aged 85 years or more) is growing at a faster pace than any other age group.
-Between 2018 and 2050, the number of very old people in the EU-28 is projected to more than double, up 130.3 %.
-To give some idea of the magnitude of this change, the number of people aged 85 years or more is projected to increase from 13.8 million in 2018 to 31.8 million by 2050, while the number of centenarians (people aged 100 years or more) is projected to grow from close to 106 000 in 2018 to more than half a million by 2050.
+Between 2019 and 2050, the number of very old people in the EU-27 is projected to more than double, up 113.9 %.
+To give some idea of the magnitude of this change, the number of people aged 85 years or more is projected to increase from 12.5 million in 2019 to 26.8 million by 2050, while the number of centenarians (people aged 100 years or more) is projected to grow from 96 600 in 2019 to close to half a million (484 000) by 2050.

 Given the shrinking size of the working-age population and the growing number of older and very old people in society, one of the most pressing concerns for policymakers is to encourage older people to remain, for as long as possible, in the labour force.

-In 2018, those people aged 55 years or more accounted for almost one third (32.8 %) of the total EU-28 population.
-Among the EU Member States, this share ranged from a high of more than one third (35.9 %) in Italy down to just less than one quarter (24.7 %) of the population in Ireland.
-The share of this age group (55 years or more) in the EU-28 population is projected to reach 40.6 % by 2050; it will increase in each of the EU Member States.
-By 2050, those aged 55 years or more are projected to account for almost half (47.1 %) of the total population in Portugal, and for at least 45.0 % in Italy, Bulgaria, Lithuania and Croatia.
+In 2019, people aged 55 years or more accounted for just over one third (33.6 %) of the total EU-27 population (see Figure 2).
+Among the EU Member States, this share was higher than one third in 10 of the EU Member States and peaked at 36.5 % in Italy.
+At the other end of the range, people aged 55 years or more accounted for one quarter (25.0 %) of the population in Ireland.
+The share of this age group (55 years or more) in the EU-27 population is projected to reach 40.6 % by 2050; it will increase in each of the EU Member States.
+By 2050, those aged 55 years or more are projected to account for 45.9 % of the population in Italy, and for more than 45.0 % in Lithuania, Portugal, Greece and Latvia.

 The population is turning increasingly grey

-Figure 3 presents two pyramids for the EU-28 that are overlaid, one showing the situation at the start of 2018 (the solid bars) and the other a projection for 2050 (the bars with borders); they highlight the demographic transition that is projected to take place across the EU during the next three decades.
-The EU-28 population pyramid on 1 January 2018 is narrow at the bottom and is more like a rhomboid, with a bulge in the middle of the pyramid indicating that the baby-boom generation are fast approaching retirement.
-Falling fertility rates from the 1970s onwards explain why the base of the pyramid for 2018 is relatively narrow; this process is known as ‘ageing at the bottom’ (of the population pyramid).
+Figure 3 presents two pyramids for the EU-27 that are overlaid, one showing the situation at the start of 2019 (the solid bars) and the other a projection for 2050 (the bars with borders); they highlight the demographic transition that is projected to take place across the EU during the next three decades.
+The EU-27 population pyramid for 2019 is relatively narrow at the bottom and is more like a rhomboid, with a bulge in the middle of the pyramid indicating that the baby-boom generation are approaching retirement.
+Falling fertility rates from the 1970s onwards explain why the base of the pyramid for 2019 is relatively narrow; this process is known as ‘ageing at the bottom’ (of the population pyramid).

-In the coming decades, a high number of baby-boomers will swell the number of old and very old people as the EU-28 population pyramid takes on an almost pillar-like shape, with each age group having a similar share of the total population.
+In the coming decades, a high number of baby-boomers will swell the number of old and very old people as the EU-27 population pyramid takes on an almost pillar-like shape, with each age group having a similar share of the total population.
 The growing proportion of older people may be explained in part by increased longevity; this process is often referred to as ‘ageing at the top’ (of the population pyramid).
-One of the most striking aspects of the pyramid for 2050 is the widening of bars for the upper age groups, indicating that a greater share of the population will live to be very old (85 years or more); this is especially true among women.
+One of the most striking aspects of the pyramid for 2050 is the lengthening of the bars for the upper age group (compared with those for 2019), indicating that a greater share of the population will live to be very old (85 years or more); this is particularly notable among women.

 Older people — differences between the sexes